 #13.
-November 16: Future US Role in the Middle East: Does the US still have vital interests in this region?
+Does the US still have vital interests in this region?
 For several years now, Middle East watchers have been debating US core interests in the region.
 Some argue that the decimation of ISIS, the US's reduced dependence on oil from the Gulf, and Israel's ability to protect its own security allow Washington to focus on other parts of the world, such as Russia and China's growing aggressiveness.
 Other experts argue the US must remain involved in the Middle East because "what happens in the region does not stay in the region."
 They say the US must maintain its economic, diplomatic and security commitments in the region to safeguard such vital US interests as freedom of navigation, the free flow of oil, countering Iran and terrorism and checking the proliferation of WMD.